Few-shot Neural Architecture Search: Methodology

 \subsection{Design of Split Strategy}

-Our empirical observation from Section~\ref{sec:bg_motivation} can be summarized as following: the evaluation $f(\mathcal{S}^{\Omega^{k}}_{\mathcal{A}})$ of an architecture $A$ using a sub-supernet $\mathcal{S}^{\Omega^{k}}$ is closer to the true accuracy $f(\mathcal{A})$ as $\Omega^{k}$ gets smaller, i.e., deeper in the tree.
-However, the prediction improvement for $A$ diminishes with any sub-region $\Omega^{p}$ smaller than sub-region $\Omega^{q}$ where $A \in \Omega^{q}$.
-Furthermore, the time to split the initial architecture space $\Omega$ grows exponentially with tree depth.
-In short, the ideal split would be determined based on individual architecture and find the sub-supernet at the shallowest tree depth.
+Section~\ref{sec:bg_motivation} demonstrates the key insight of our method that the evaluation $f(\mathcal{S}^{\Omega^{k}}_{\mathcal{A}})$ of an architecture $A$ using a sub-supernet $\mathcal{S}^{\Omega^{k}}$ is more accurate as $\Omega^{k}$ gets smaller.
+However, the time to split the initial architecture space $\Omega$ grows exponentially with tree depth.
+Therefore, the ideal split is to find the best trade-off of split supernet numbers and the total search time.